osmandapp/osmandapp.github.io/website/api/messages/Readme.md

   - "button_title" : "Some title"
 - **button_title_color** - color (6 digit hex code) for the 'button_title' text.
 Optional parameter.
   - "button_title_color" : "#fec601"
+- **activity** - JSON object that specifies which activity will be shown.
+  - "activity" : { "activity_name" : "net.osmand.plus.myplaces.FavoritesActivity", "SOME_BOOLEAN_EXTRA" : true } - Favorites activity will be shown.
+Specified extras will be passed to intent.

 # Procedure to deploy changes